NotHexadecimal/brainfuck-interpreters/Go/compiler/README.md

-# Go to brainfuck
+# Brainfuck to go
 Simple brainfuck "compiler" written in Go.

-Generate go files, compile them with go build!
+Generate go files, and compiles them!

 The program accepts a file as an argument.